Taketoyo Line: Others

 Several stations on the line have been upgraded to feature ramps, lifts, and elevators.
 The cost for these upgrades are funded by charging extra fares from riders.
 However, smaller stations, such as Owari-Morioka, Ishihama, Okkawa, and Higashi-Narawa has not been upgraded yet.

 A centralized traffic control system was installed in 2001.
 An automatic train stopping system was installed in the line in 2011.
 The line had the oldest overpass bridge in Japan near Handa Station before it was demolished and relocated in 2021, to make way for the elevation works.
 The line also features the oldest actively used station building in Japan, located at Kamezaki Station.
+Ticket machines are available on all stations, with monitors installed with them.